-The Points to Grid option accepts a set of taxon occurrence records (single species or more likely, an assemblage) and transforms these points into three separate outputs that are all related to a user-nominated grid size:
+The Points to Grid option accepts a set of taxon occurrence records (single species or more likely, a list or assemblage) and transforms these points into three separate outputs that are all related to a user-nominated grid size:

 - A grid cell by species composition matrix.
 The number of occurrences of each of the species within each of the grid cells is tabulated and a CSV-format file produced.